 The trilogy is a story of religious beliefs, of pointless fanaticism, of god-making, of manipulation, of greed, and of power in all its forms—good, bad, and in-between.
 Through a twisting and fantastical tale, William Nicholson tackles cosmic and universal questions: What is God?
 How can there be so many different versions of the same higher power?
 How much of what people believe is manmade—their own wishful thinking driven by the mentality of the masses?
 And how is any one person ever to find real, genuine Truth?

 Ultimately, in reading, we discover alongside the characters the complexities the world has used to cage the answer.
 And in the end, the author gives us the key to open the cage and release the simple, obvious, and so true-to-life answer.
 This is a great read.

 She told us all kinds of awesome stuff about how she used to make Huggies commercials (and wishes that she still did, now that she has 2 kids and could use the free diapers!) and about what it took to write the books she's written.
 For instance she storyboards each Babymouse book and then sends it to her brother, Matt Holm for the art and his two cents.
-I suggest a good beta reader when you write your own book.
-Also, writing programs and online universities offer English and writing courses that can teach the skills needed in the publishing industry.

 She also conducted an awesome Babymouse "Draw-off" -- kinda like a shootout, but two audience participants had pens instead of pistols when she said "Draw!"
 And she did some original Babymouse art herself -- Benjamin was cute enough that Babymouse wanted to welcome him to the world (but she doesn't like dirty diapers):